Skip to main content

 This year, the CDC recommends the RSV vaccine for people older than 75, or people ages 60-74 who are at increased risk.
 This applies to people who did not get the RSV vaccine last year – it's not necessary to get a dose every season.
 Babies younger than eight months old, born during this RSV season, or entering their first season should also get the vaccine.

-Help your family have a great fall by getting everyone over six months old vaccinated against Covid-19 and the flu.
+Help your family have a great fall and winter by getting everyone over six months old vaccinated against COVID and the flu.
 San Fernando Community Health Center helps get vaccines for both insured and uninsured individuals.
 Call 818-963-5690 to schedule an appointment today!

 Author